z390development/z390/doc/user_guide/z390/commands.md

 ### mac

-Run mz390 macro processor to expand MLC macro source file to BAL assembler source file.
+Run mz390 macro processor to expand macro source file to BAL assembler source file. \
+The default extension for the input source file is MLC

 ### asm

-Run mz390 and az390 assembler to expand MLC macro assembler source file and generate relocatable OBJ relocatable object file.
+Run mz390 and az390 assembler to expand macro assembler source file and generate relocatable OBJ relocatable object file.
+The default extension for the input source file is MLC

 !!!
 Note
     The default object file format is binary 80 byte record mainframe compatible